-If all your distributions are qualified 2017 disaster distributions, enter the amount from line 15a on line 15b.
-If you have distributions unrelated to qualified disasters, as well as qualified 2017 disaster distributions, you will need to multiply the amount on line 15a by a fraction.
-The numerator of the fraction is the total of your qualified 2017 disaster distributions and the denominator is the amount from Form 8606, line 7.
+If all your distributions are qualified disaster distributions, enter the amount from line 15a on line 15b.
+If you have distributions unrelated to qualified disasters, as well as qualified disaster distributions, you will need to multiply the amount on line 15a by a fraction.
+The numerator of the fraction is your total qualified disaster distributions and the denominator is the amount from Form 8606, line 7.